 I felt on Friday that the size 1.5 line I'd used was too heavy for fishing such a tiny fly.
 It sagged too much and ruined the drift.
 The .6 line solved the sagging problem.
 It is light enough that good drifts are possible with the tiniest of flies.
 I don't have the .6 in stock (other than the one spool I got in for evaluation), but the .8 Varivas Ayu line that I used later in the day also worked and was marginally easier to see.

 Even though the .6 line has very little sag, as you allow the fly to drift the line is not perfectly straight - at least until you have a fish.
 The line doesn't jerk, it doesn't twitch, it just straightens.
 It was occasionally a rock but much more often it was a fish.
 Even with a tungsten bead, the fly generally was not right on the bottom.
-On the one strike I saw, the fish clearly came up to take the fly.
+On the one strike I saw, the fish clearly came up for it.

 And when the line did straighten, just a slight raising of the rod tip was sufficient to hook the fish.
 By then, there was no slack and the line was perfectly tight.
 I did launch one fish, the little guy shown below, but the strike surprised me.
 I'd missed my target for the cast (casting the weight of the fly rather than the weight of the line is not very accurate) and the fly ended up much closer to shore in much shallower water than I had intended.
 I did not expect to get a strike in such skinny water and my reaction was more out of surprise than intention.